senpai-development/BunnyUtils/README.md

-# DiscordUtils
+# BunnyUtils
-A very useful library made to be used in with [discord.py](https://pypi.org/project/discord.py/)
+A very useful library made to be used for [senpai](https://pypi.org/project/sen-pai/)

 # Installation
 For access to Pagination and InviteTracker use:
 ```
-pip install DiscordUtils
+pip install BunnyUtils
 ```

 or, instead use the following for access to Music functions aswell
 ```
-pip install DiscordUtils[voice]
+pip install BunnyUtils[voice]
 ```
 Requires discord.py[voice] so make sure you have all dependencies of it installed.